7Mcking/KopernikusAutoTest/README.md

 ##### Question 3:What values did you decide to use for input parameters and how did you find these values?

 * Oh!
-Its a really good question and thank god it was listed in the assignment itself :).
+Its a really good question!
+This was that made me think about my strategy.
 So there were 4 parameters I figure out:
 * These are Image dimensions to be used to compare, Gaussian Blur, score, min_area_contour,
 * Except one anamoly of (6,10) image size the smallest is dimension is 480.
 I took half of it as the image size to compare.
 Can be even smaller to make it faster!
 * For Gaussian blur I took the radius to be 3.